qkeddy/anaplan-audit-history/README.md

-# Anaplan Python Operations
+# Anaplan Audit History
-Anaplan administrative operations developed for Python
+A Python project that provides the ability to fetch Anaplan audit history and format the data into a meaningful and reportable format and load that data an Anaplan Reporting Model.

 ![badmath](https://img.shields.io/github/license/qkeddy/anaplan-python-ops)
 ![badmath](https://img.shields.io/github/issues/qkeddy/anaplan-python-ops)